mattcopas/Puppetproject/README.md

 1) Place vagrantfile and all .sh scripts into a folder.
 2) Navigate to this folder through git bash.
 3) Execute command 'vagrant up' and wait.
-4) Congraulations your master and agents are communicating and pulling configuration changes every 5 minutes!
+4) Congraulations your master and agents are communicating and pulling configuration changes every 5 minutes!*

-nexus does not work on CentOS
-jenkins must be manually started on CentOS

-LAN must be changed to area 200
+*nexus does not work on CentOS, jenkins must be manually started on CentOS, LAN must be changed to area 200 in order to view jenkins and jira browsers

 #################################
 #   VAGRANT_ENTERPRISE VERSION  #